-In fact, SAP and Oracle became two of the largest and most successful enterprise software vendors not as much due to the quality of their software products as much as due to their special business relationship with large consulting companies — essentially corrupting their function. (we say corrupt, but in truth the advisory function of IT consultancies has always been for sale, it is just that SAP and Oracle are currently the high bidders)
+SAP and Oracle became two of the largest and most successful enterprise software vendors, not as much due to their software products’ quality as much as due to their special business relationship with large consulting companies — inherently corrupting their function. (we say corrupt, but in truth, the advisory role of IT consultancies has always been for sale, it is just that SAP and Oracle are currently the high bidders)

 Issue 3: Blocking Out Vendors that the Consulting Company Does not Specialize In

-If the partner recommends another application, that software vendor will tend to want to bring in their own consulting resources (who know the application) and this will cut into the partner’s managed billing hours.
+If the partner recommends another application, that software vendor will want to bring in their consulting resources (who know the application).
+This will cut into the partner’s managed billing hours.
 Partners that allowed this to happen would be fired from the IT consultancy.
-Therefore the system is set up to allow no deviation and to never place the clients’ interest ahead of the IT consultancy.
+Therefore the system is set up to allow no deviation and never place the clients’ interest ahead of the IT consultancy.

 Misunderstanding IT Risk By Using a Single Prime Contractor

-Some journalists will bemoan the high failure rate of IT projects but will fail to point out the clear reasons as to why.
-Most of the advice they give and issues they highlight really seem to be just nibbling around the edges of the problem.
+Some journalists will mourn the high failure rate of IT projects but will fail to point out the precise reasons as to why.
+Most of the advice they give and issues they highlight seems to be just nibbling around the problem’s edges.
 (Actually, most of them can’t because the entities that are most responsible for the high failure rate of IT projects are major advertisers in the publications they write for).
 However, the failed approach to risk management is still the dominant approach to managing project risk.
 This chapter explains why each approach does not work.
-We will start off with one of the most commonly followed strategies.
+We will start with one of the most commonly followed strategies.

 Using a Single Prime Contractor

-This section will cover the frequently applied risk mitigation strategy of using a prime contractor, a frequently employed strategy that is commonly thought to mitigate risk, but like many risk mitigation strategies, no evidence is ever presented that it actually does mitigate risk.
-This myth has simply grown from the logic that it would seem to reduce risk if there are fewer points of risk, that is fewer parties that are ultimately responsible for the risk on the contractor side.
-However, this comes from a basic misunderstanding about the behavior of most prime contractors.
+This section will cover the frequently applied risk mitigation strategy of using a prime contractor and often employed a commonly thought strategy to mitigate risk.
+But like many risk mitigation strategies, no evidence is ever presented that it actually does reduce risk.
+This myth has simply grown from the logic that it would seem to minimize the risk if there are fewer risk points, that is, fewer parties that are ultimately responsible for the risk on the contractor side.
+However, this comes from a fundamental misunderstanding about the behavior of most prime contractors.

-It is a well-known feature many types of projects, and not merely for IT projects, that many buyers frequently prefer to hire a single prime contractor to implement their projects.
+It is a well-known feature of many types of projects, and not merely for IT projects.
+Many buyers frequently prefer to hire a single prime contractor to implement their projects.
 This prime contractor is typically a large consulting company.
-This is done, at least partially, under the concept that the buyer will have a single party to hold accountable – or as the terrible saying goes “one throat to choke.
+This is done, at least partially, under the concept that the buyer will have a single party to hold accountable – or as the terrible saying goes, “one throat to choke.
 This strategy has driven buyers to reduce the number of entities that they directly hire downward.
-This means the approved vendor list is very short – and quite often shockingly immune to the actual performance of the suppliers/large consulting companies.
-One client, I am aware of only uses either CSC or Accenture for its IT work, both of which have provided very poor value to this buyer for a number of years.
-However, as much as the project managers at this buyer may complain about the performance of these firms, they have no latitude to choose another firm.
+This means the approved vendor list is concise – and quite often shockingly immune to the suppliers/large consulting companies’ actual performance.
+One client I am aware of only uses either CSC or Accenture for its IT work, both of which have provided inferior value to this buyer for several years.
+However, as much as the project managers at this buyer may complain about these firms’ performance, they have no latitude in choosing another firm.
 To this buyer, “competition” means switching the IT contracts between the different firms.
-This exact issue of a very limited number of suppliers being called upon by an enterprise software buyer arose during the now well-known HealthCare.gov website fiasco.
+This exact issue of a limited number of suppliers being called upon by an enterprise software buyer arose during the now well-known HealthCare.gov website fiasco.

 What Can Be Learned from HealthCare.gov

-The company that won the HealthCare.gov contract in initially, CGI, had underperformed on US government contracts for many years, but this did not stop them from receiving the HealthCare.gov contract.
-When the problems began to become well known regarding the website, some connected the dots when they figured out who had received the contract.
+The company that won the HealthCare.gov contract initially, CGI, had underperformed US government contracts for many years, but this did not stop them from receiving the HealthCare.gov contract.
+When the problems became well known regarding the website, some connected the dots when they figured out who had received the contract.
 CGI is a big firm, but even though the initial failure of HeathCare.gov is in little doubt, the government will not be receiving money back from CGI, but instead, the government paid CGI in full.

 Myths of Hiring Prime Contractors

-According to OpenSecrets, CGI paid $800,000 since 2006 on a variety of contracts, actually a very small amount of money when compared to many other firms – particularly defense contractors.
-However, even these values underestimate the effect of the lobbying, as highly placed employees rotate between the government and these private entities, meaning that if you are a government decision maker, awarding contracts to the right private entity can often mean a very good paying job and job security when you have completed your “rotation” through “public service.”
+According to OpenSecrets, CGI paid $800,000 since 2006 on various contracts, actually a tiny amount of money compared to many other firms – particularly defense contractors.
+However, even these values underestimate the effect of the lobbying, as highly placed employees rotate between the government and these private entities, meaning that if you are a government decision-maker, awarding contracts to the right private entity can often mean an excellent paying job and job security when you have completed your “rotation” through “public service.”

-All of these reasons are why the prior performance of these companies, which one may naively think would be paramount to the decision-making process, do not seem to control decision making.
+These reasons are why the prior performance of these companies, which one may naively think would be paramount to the decision-making process, does not seem to control decision making.
 CGI already had multiple problems in creating health care registries before it received the HealthCare.gov contract.
-CGI has also had successful implementations, however, there is little doubt that CGI was nowhere close to the best company to award the contract to for HealthCare.gov.
-The best company or series of companies would have been smaller web development companies and to not make anyone of them the prime contractor.
-However, because these types of companies do not sufficient lobbying muscle, they can’t win these types of contracts, something that is explained by the following quotation:
+CGI has also had successful implementations.
+However, there is little doubt that CGI was nowhere close to the best company to award the contract to for HealthCare.gov.
+The best company or series of companies would have been smaller web development companies and not make any of them the prime contractor.
+However, because these types of companies do not have sufficient lobbying muscle, they can’t win these types of contracts, something that is explained by the following quotation: